tidyverse/tidyverse.org/content/blog/ragnar-0-2/index.md

 - *Store* embeddings in DuckDB for fast, local queries.
 - *Retrieve* relevant chunks using both vector and text search.

-## Quick Start: Ingest, Chunk, and Store Your Documents
+## Quick start: collect, convert, chunk, embed, and store your documents

 Here is how to build a RAG knowledge store from the Quarto docs.